Schuylkill County, Pennsylvania: 19th century

 Schuylkill County was created via an Act of Assembly on March 1, 1811, from portions of Berks and Northampton counties.
 More land was added to the county in 1818, from Columbia and Luzerne counties.
 At the time of its creation, the county had a population of about 6,000.
-An early book of Schuylkill County history was written by Daniel Deibert in 1802.

-Orwisgsburg was the first community in Schuylkill County to be laid out.
-During the early years of Schuylkill County, there was an attempt to make McKeansburg the county seat; Orwigsburg was also a contender.
-Orwigsburg was agreed upon to be the county seat, as it was deemed to be well-suited for industries.
-Beginning in 1831, sentiment began to rise for moving the county seat to Pottsville.
-In 1846, the Legislature passed an Act that was approved by Governor Francis R. Shunk on March 13, submitting the question to the voters.
-The change was desired principally because the railroad and canal connections with Orwigsburg were problematic to transport the public to that town without losing valuable time while Pottsville had such facilities and was within easy access from all parts of the county.
+Orwigsburg was the first organized community in Schuylkill County.
+During the county's early years, there was an attempt to make McKeansburg the county seat; Orwigsburg was also a contender.
+Orwigsburg was selected as the county seat because it was deemed to be better suited for industries.
+Beginning in 1831, support for moving the county seat to Pottsville began gaining traction.
+In 1846, the state legislature passed an Act that was approved by Governor Francis R. Shunk on March 13, submitting the question to the voters.
+The change was desired principally because the railroad and canal connections with Orwigsburg were problematic while Pottsville had facilities and was within easy access from all parts of the county.

-In 1812, George Shoemaker who, with Necho Allen, had discovered "stone coal" at Centerville in Schuylkill County, personally delivered some coal to Philadelphia.
+In 1812, George Shoemaker and Necho Allen discovered stone coal at Centerville in Schuylkill County, and personally delivered some of it to Philadelphia.
 He gave away most of the coal, intending to encourage individuals to find ways to use it.
-Most of the experiments failed and though Shoemaker was nearly run out of town and called an "imposter", Mellon and Bishop of Delaware County successfully used it in their rolling mill.
-When other rolling mills also adopted the fuel, a large industrial market and demand developed.
+Most of the experiments failed, and Shoemaker was nearly run out of town and called an imposter but Mellon and Bishop of Delaware County successfully used it in their rolling mill.
+When other rolling mills also adopted the use of coal as fuel, a large industrial market and demand developed.